Tobi-De/Tobi-De/README.md

 [![spotify](https://img.shields.io/badge/SPOTIFY-12100E?logo=spotify&color=282A36)](https://open.spotify.com/user/16nkjfi9016vplwwuohlk9t5n?si=32da9f7b741f4ef4)

 Welcome to my github bio.
 I'm a software engineer working with [aws](https://aws.amazon.com/fr/), [htmx](https://github.com/bigskysoftware/htmx), [django](https://github.com/django/django), [fastapi](https://github.com/tiangolo/fastapi) and [python](https://github.com/python).
-I like software architecure and design, I´m always fascinated when I come across well-structured and organized software code repositories.
+I like software architecture and design, I´m always fascinated when I come across well-structured and organized software code repositories.
 Not so long ago, I discovered the hype around [microservices](https://microservices.io/) and even if I believe that in no way [monoliths](https://en.wikipedia.org/wiki/Monolithic_application) are dead, this trend has aroused my interest in technologies and approaches that are used to build distributed and scalable systems such as [grpc](https://grpc.io/) and [golang](https://go.dev/).

 Some quicks facts:

 - 🔭 I’m currently learning golang
 - 🌱 I plan to contribute as much as possible to open source this year (2022)
 - 👯 I’m looking to collaborate on anything python related
-- 🔊 I love listening to Pop, Mordern Rock, J-pop, and many other kinds of music
+- 🔊 I love listening to Pop, Modern Rock, J-pop, and many other kinds of music

 Some projects I'm working on right now that you might find interesting: